Note: to any Academics who are disappointed that there is no ‘sonification’ here, have a browse anyway…….

 - What do you know?!
 By a total fluke I’ve been in touch with someone who did collect these shows.
 I now have several UK & American dates (some full shows) of this extraordinary band.

 Paul Kossoff & Back Street Crawler

-sometimes there’s a show sometimes it’s bigger than that……an event.
+Sometimes there’s a show sometimes it’s bigger than that……an event.
+An ominous event.

 This was such an occasion.

 It should have been a straightforward superb rock concert, a solid Back Street Crawler gig.
 However, Kossoff turns up worse for wear – off his trolley.
 He couldn’t even tune his guitar and, at one point, in frustration, hurls it the length of the stage, while we all watch in stunned silence.
 The singer sits over the edge of the stage patiently, waiting to see if anything will happen, while the organist plays, “I do like to be beside the seaside.”

 It’s very surreal.
 Twenty minutes pass.
 The audience is remarkably patient.

 After all, Kossoff is rock royalty.
 They realise this is no ordinary night.
 Humour fills the air and some of it clearly irritates Kossoff who hurls mic stands around in desperation for a solution to his mental anxiety.
 The others on stage are in real danger of his violent outbursts and we witness sidesteps better suited to a rugby field.

 Twenty-five minutes lapse.
 Looks like a no-show.